 Key Takeaways

-• Two coats of primer are needed for bare wood, new drywall, unfinished plaster, covering dark paint, and exterior walls.
+- Use two coats for bare wood, fresh drywall, unfinished plaster, and exterior masonry.

 What is the Purpose of Primer?

-Unlike paint, primer contains fewer pigments but more resins.
-Resins help the primer stick to multiple surfaces, as well as cover stains to prevent them from bleeding through the layers of paint.
+Unlike paint, primer contains fewer pigments and more resins.
+These resins act like a glue, helping the primer stick to difficult surfaces and blocking stains from bleeding through.

 When to Use One Coat of Primer